Qualifying For Jumbo Loans With Lower Credits Scores And 50% DTI

 - Jumbo exceptions are available if your debt-to-income ratio is low and your down payment is high

 - However, jumbo loan approvals have some flexibility that conforming loans don’t have:

-- Higher debt-to-income ratio.
-For most conforming loans with 20 percent down or greater, lenders will usually require that your total monthly housing payment plus all other monthly bills doesn’t exceed 43 percent of your income.
+- For most conforming loans with 20 percent down or greater, lenders will usually require that your total monthly housing payment plus all other monthly bills don’t exceed 43 percent of your income

-- For example, borrowers who documented substantial cash reserves left over after the loan closed, you might be able to get a jumbo loan with a debt-to-income ratio higher than 43 percent.
+For example, borrowers who documented substantial cash reserves left over after the loan closed might be able to get a jumbo loan with a debt-to-income ratio higher than 43 percent.

 Income Qualification On Jumbo Loans

 Flexible income calculations.
 Qualifying for Jumbo loans is tougher than traditional conforming loans.
 Jumbo income calculations can be more logical than conforming.
 For example, if you were in the same industry for 15 years and recently started your own business in that industry, a conforming loan would require you to show two years of filed self-employed tax returns.
 A jumbo loan might only require one year of filed returns if you could document that the business was stable or growing.
 Less than 20 percent down with no mortgage insurance.